 What Is Hypnotherapy?

-How Does Hypnotherapy for Anxiety Work?
+How Does Hypnosis for Anxiety Work?

 Post Hypnotic Suggestions

 While in hypnosis, a person is more amenable to accepting and implementing positive suggestions.
 These are most effective when delivered in the present tense.
 For example, “Whenever I sit on an airplane, I remember to breathe and relax.”
-The key to post hypnotic suggestions is that they are both believable and offer desirable alternative responses to the cause of the anxiety.
+The key to post-hypnotic suggestions is that they are both believable and offer desirable alternative responses to the cause of the anxiety.

 Memory Regression